 Chew your food slowly, up to 20 times per bite, so that it's a liquid when you swallow it.

-Make sure all meat is extremely tender and cut into tiny pieces or blended before you eat it.
+Check that all meat is very tender.
+Cut it into tiny pieces or blend it before you eat it.
 White meats are better tolerated than red meats.
+Hamburger is better tolerated than steak.

 Meet with a dietitian regularly to talk about your eating issues.